 If that is you, wonderful!
 The hospital will play an important role in your birth process.
 Find your perfect OB / GYN and work with them to create the birth experience of your dreams.
 As I mentioned before, I have had that experience.
 Twice :-).

-For other new moms, it is much more important to have their baby, their way.
+For other new mothers, it is much more important to have their baby, their way.
 They want to be in control of their entire birth plan.
 They want to trust their bodies and avoid unnecessary medical interventions.
-They believe that the outcome will be healthier for both mom and baby.
+They have a clear answer to the question "what is a natural birth," and they believe that the outcome will be healthier for both mom and baby.

 If that is you, wonderful!
 Find your perfect licensed, experienced midwife and work with them to create the birth experience of your dreams.
 As you know, I’ve had that experience as well.
 Three times :-).